gusirosx/session-authentication/README.md

 - Once a user successfully authenticates, a JWT token is created with a session cookie.
 - When a user makes a request for a secured route e.g. /home, the session cookie is received by the server and verified.
 If the cookie value is valid, the user is granted access to the secured route.
 - Sessions and cookies have a maximum life before they expire, once expired, the user will need to login again.
-- Sessions and cookies are automatically renewed when the user makes a request to any secured routes.
-This will reset the max life of the session and cookie.
 - Session entries along with the session cookie is destroyed upon logging out.

 ## How to run this application